jacklul/pihole-updatelists/README.md

 If **systemd** is available this script will also add service and timer unit files to the system, otherwise a crontab entry in `/etc/cron.d/pihole-updatelists` will be created.

+> [!NOTE]
-If for some reasons the install script does not copy service and timer files while your distro has systemd scheduler available you can force the installation by passing `systemd` as a parameter to the install script - modifying the install command above with `sudo bash -s systemd` instead.
+> If for some reason the install script does not copy service and timer files while your distro has systemd scheduler available you can force the installation by passing `systemd` as a parameter to the install script - modifying the install command above with `sudo bash -s systemd` instead.

 Note that in most cases you will be able to execute this script globally as `pihole-updatelists` command but some will require you to add `/usr/local/sbin` to `$PATH` or execute it via `/usr/local/sbin/pihole-updatelists`.

+> [!IMPORTANT]
-__This script does nothing by default (except running `pihole updateGravity`), you have to [configure it](#configuration).__
+>__This script does nothing by default (except running `pihole updateGravity`), - you have to [configure it](#configuration).__

+> [!TIP]
-**You can quickly update the script with `sudo pihole-updatelists --update` which checks for script difference and re-runs the install script when needed.**
+> To quickly update the script run `sudo pihole-updatelists --update` which will check for script differences and re-run the install script when needed.

 ### Disable default gravity update schedule

+> [!TIP]
-_If you don't plan on updating adlists or want to keep Pi-hole's gravity update schedule you should skip this section and set `UPDATE_GRAVITY=false` in the configuration file._
+> If you don't plan on updating adlists or want to keep Pi-hole's gravity update schedule you should skip this section and set `UPDATE_GRAVITY=false` in the configuration file.

 You should disable entry with `pihole updateGravity` command in `/etc/cron.d/pihole` as this script already runs it: